seydem-dev/erc-20/README.md

 ```
 symbol()
 ```
-*Sets token symbol or ticker, like ETH.*
+*Returns token symbol or ticker, like ETH.*

 ```
 totalSupply()